cog-ethz/EVE/README.md

 [![DOI](https://zenodo.org/badge/167457116.svg)](https://zenodo.org/badge/latestdoi/167457116)
 # Welcome to the EVE Framework

-The release of minor version 1.2.0.1 adds EVE to Zenodo.
-Now you can link to the specific version of EVE you use in your experiment!

-The release of version 1.2 updates EVE to Unity 2018 and adds features we developed over the last year.
-Below you find the tutorial for your first experiment with EVE.
-If you decide to work with EVE, you can also join our Q&A site and read the paper below.

-Warning: There may be a slight issue with the MySQL Database when trying to generate a build.
-Please contact us for further instructions in case you bump into issues there.
+The release of version 1.3.2 updates EVE to run on the curren Long-Term Support version of Unity (as of April 2020).
+We also removed the some deprecated code and we cleaned up some code.
+The menu has been overhauled a bit and lets you glimpse and exciting features for data analysis to come with the next major update!

 ## Tutorials